 Happy Lists were born out of a need to provide an antidote to all those rich lists and celebrity lists which worship at the shrine of the wealthy, the bonus-getters, and the tax avoiders.
 This list honours a different set of values –naming the people who have, without any thought of personal gain or recognition, done so much to make their communities better adjusted places leading to their cities and thus countries becoming a better and happier place.

 David Randall at the Independent on Sunday created the first national Happy List in 2008, teaming up with Happy City in 2013 to produce the first local version in Bristol.
-The Action for Happiness group in Brighton joined our intrepid band in 2015, and both cities have repeated their successes with new lists for 2016.
+The Action for Happiness group in Brighton joined our intrepid band in 2015, and both cities repeated their successes in 2016.
 Bristol’s list is here, and Brighton’s here.

 This initiative is far more significant than it at first appears.
 Here’s how the benefits stack up:

 - Nominators feel good about nominating and can take credit for the chain of events which follow